gromejpeg/SmartConverter/README.md

  - Design Philosophy

-This project was built to push the boundaries of SwiftUI, aiming for the title of "Most Beautiful App of 2025."
+This project was built to push the boundaries of SwiftUI

 Aurora Backgrounds: Deep, living mesh gradients that shift subtly behind the content.